 What is Bilateral Hearing Loss?

-Bilateral hearing loss, or, “double-sided hearing loss” means just that – a reduced ability to hear in not one, but both ears.
-The continuum of hearing loss covers a range of levels – from mild to profound to anacusis (which is complete lack of hearing ability).
+Bilateral hearing loss, or “double-sided hearing loss,” means just that – a reduced ability to hear in not one but both ears.
+The continuum of hearing loss covers a range of levels – from mild to profound to anacusis (which is a complete lack of hearing ability).
 Double-sided hearing loss impairs both ears, albeit possibly at different levels.
 Most people have one ear that hears better than the other.
-When hearing impairment is present and the overall severity is the same in both ears, it is known as symmetrical bilateral hearing loss.
-When hearing loss levels exist in both ears but at varying degrees, this is referred to as asymmetrical bilateral hearing loss.
+When hearing impairment is present, and the overall severity is the same in both ears, it is known as symmetrical bilateral hearing loss.
+When hearing loss levels exist in both ears, but at varying degrees, this is referred to as asymmetrical bilateral hearing loss.

 What Causes Bilateral Hearing Loss?